Skip to content

 “When I asked I asked Keba how much he sells the cashew apples for, his solemn, chiseled face breaks into a smile that stretches ear to ear.
 ‘I give away more then 150 pounds of the cashew apples every season to the kids in the village.”

-The cashew apple is a bright, sweet, and tart fruit grown in the dry season in Senegal.
-The apple is typically not sold and consumed in Western countries but it provides an incredible amount of Vitamin C, Calcium, Potassium, and antioxidants for those who eat it.
+The cashew apple, a bright, sweet, and tart fruit, grows during the dry season in Senegal.
+Though not commonly sold in Western markets, it is rich in Vitamin C, Calcium, Potassium, and antioxidants, providing essential nutrients for those who eat it.

-Many of our farming families and others in their villages love the fruit and its juicy, soft texture.
-This is good news as it is providing nutrients that our farming families once lacked.
+Many of our farming families and their neighbors love the fruit’s juicy, soft texture.
+Additionally, it provides nutrients that they once lacked.

 The Money Maker Fruit